How to Build an eCommerce Web Application using Node.js?

 The Real Problem: slow backend load time

-At times, a lot of developers focus on improving the frontend performance of an eCommerce to rectify these things.
+At times, a lot of JS developers focus on improving the frontend performance of an eCommerce to rectify these things.
 The real bottleneck, however, remains the slow backend load time.

-So, if you have a slow backend, the only thing that your users will see on your site is a white screen (which is due to the backend tasks are not completed).
+So, if you have a slow backend, the only thing that your users will see on your site is a white screen (which is due to the backend development tasks are not completed).
 The heavier your load, larger would be the backend load time.
 Also at some point, it may get skyrocketed to a certain extent that the application becomes unstable.

 Furthermore, a study done by Moz shows that a slow backend load time (which is also referred to as Time to First Byte) can have a serious impact on your Search engine rankings.